Processionals - Popular

 Processional(s):

 This is the music played to announce the presence of the bridal party and the commencement of the ceremony.
 Processional music helps make the bridal party’s (bridesmaids, groomsmen, flower girls, ring bearers, and, of course, the bride) entrances both pronounced and anticipatory.
 A good musician can make a huge difference in building anticipation!
-VeeRonna customizes the entrances and exits of each party member to heighten or soften the importance of his (or her) role.
+VeeRonna customizes the entrances and exits of each party member to heighten or soften the importance of his or her role.
 She then ultimately brings all attention to the focal point of the wedding ceremony—the bride.
 The result is a sense of awe with your guests.

 During the Ceremony: